msachi/kafka-streams-demo/README.md

     none
 ```

 As we can see above, a new processor node `KSTREAM-FLATMAPVALUES-0000000001` is injected into the topology between the original source and sink nodes.
 It takes the source node as its parent and the sink node as its child.
 In other words, each record fetched by the source node will first traverse to the newly added `KSTREAM-FLATMAPVALUES-0000000001` node to be processed, and one or more new records will be generated as a result.
 They will continue traverse down to the sink node to be written back to Kafka.
-Note this processor node is "stateless" as it is not associated with any stores (i.e. (`stores: []`)).
+Note that this processor node is "stateless" as it is not associated with any state store (i.e. (`stores: []`)).

-The complete code looks like this (assuming lambda expression is used):
+Our complete code should now look like this:

 ```java
 package myapps;